obdev/v-usb/circuits/Readme.txt

   This is mostly an example for connecting an 8 pin device using the internal RC oscillator for system clock.
 This example uses series diodes to limit the supply, but you may choose any other method.
-Please note that you must choose a clock rate of 16.5 MHz because only the receiver module for this frequency has a PLL to allow higher clock rate tolerances.
+Please note that you must choose a clock rate of 12.8 or 16.5 MHz because only the receiver modules for these frequencies have a PLL to allow higher clock rate tolerances.

 GENERAL DESIGN NOTES